chocksaway/console_app/README.md

 ### To review (view) the JSon

-A console.json file has been created which contains the "console output" (from running with gradle test).
+A **console.json** file has been created which contains the "console output" (from running with gradle test).
+Open this file to view the JSon:

 	{
 	  "results": [